-The US government recently announced plans to develop a quantum internet that would be impervious to cyber hacking.
-It will “metamorphosize our entire way of life,” says the Department of Energy.
-Nearly $625 million in federal funding is expected to be allocated to the project.
+The US government recently announced plans to develop a quantum internet impervious to cyber hacking.
+In other words, “…it will “metamorphosize our entire way of life,” says the Department of Energy.
+The project will receive nearly $625 million in federal funding.

 What does a quantum internet really look like on the inside?

-Classical computer data is coded in either zeros or ones.
-Quantum information is superimposed in both zeros and ones simultaneously.
+Classical computer data code takes the form of either zeros or ones and quantum information is superimposed in both zeros and ones simultaneously.
 This helps to prevent prying eyes from stealing information.

 Academics, researchers and IT professionals will need to create quantum routers, repeaters and other quantum tools.
-Further experiments that will determine the precise tools and mechanisms needed for the quantum internet are still unfolding.
+Further experiments that can determine the precise tools and mechanisms needed for the quantum internet remain underway.

 Will the quantum internet replace our current internet infrastructure?